 The online fan base is dismayed.
 In fact, everyone had hoped that Carrie Fisher would recover from her severe cardiac arrest.
 According to press reports, her health appeared to have stabilized.
 The news of her death at the age of 27 followed all the more surprising on December 2016, 60.
 Carrie Fisher had taken the incomparable fan base that made Star Wars a cult, despite the sometimes adverse living conditions, in her heart and she will never let go.

 What fans probably also appreciated about her was her uncomplicated manner.
-Instead of strutting across a red carpet like a glamor girl, Carrie Fisher mixed up at the premiere of Star Wars - The Force Awakens in fine knitwear among their colleagues from Hollywood.
+Instead of strutting across a red carpet like a glamor girl, Carrie Fisher mixed up at the premiere of Star Wars - The Force Awakens in fine knitwear among their Hollywood counterparts.
 In any case, she seemed to prefer a life away from the hustle and bustle.
-If their appearances signaled one thing, it was a deeply felt satisfaction with themselves and the course of life - with all the ups and downs that even princesses sometimes have to wander through.
-Not only did Carrie Fisher come to terms with her successes and failures, but looking back on her decisions, she was at peace with herself.
-Even after Star Wars, great things could have happened to them: Terminator, for example.
-However, she turned down the role of Sarah Connor and left the fame to Linda Hamilton.
-And because there were hardly any challenges for a strong rebel in Hollywood in the 1987s, Carrie Fisher wrote the semi-autobiographical work “Postcards from the edge” in XNUMX, which put her relationship with her mother Debbie Reynolds to the literary test as well as her drug addiction.
-How outstanding the book with the German title “Greetings from Hollywood” was at the time is indicated by the film adaptation of the work with Meryl Streep in the leading role.
+If their performances signaled one thing, it was a heartfelt contentment with themselves and the course of life - with all the ups and downs that even princesses have to go through at times.
+Carrie Fisher has not only come to terms with her successes and failures, looking back on her decisions she was at peace with herself.
+Even after Star Wars, big things could have come their way: Terminator, for example.
+However, she turned down the role of Sarah Connor, leaving the fame to Linda Hamilton.
+And because there were hardly any challenges for a strong rebel in Hollywood in the 1987s, Carrie Fisher wrote the semi-autobiographical work "Postcards from the edge" in XNUMX, which put the relationship with her mother Debbie Reynolds to the literary test as well as her drug addiction.
+How outstanding the book with the German title "Grüße aus Hollywood" was at the time is indicated by the film adaptation of the work with Meryl Streep in the leading role.
 To see Carrie Fisher only as a film heroine hardly does her life justice.

 Carrie Fisher was a woman of frank speech who encouraged many other women.
 The openness with which she addressed her bipolar disorder did not make her a prototype of a scandal-free model Hollywood great.
 She never wanted to be either.
 The rebellious behavior suited her well - so well that no other actress could have played the role of Princess Leia so credibly.
 All other heroines have to be measured by her: Rey, Amidala, Jyn Erso.
 Even the talented Nathalie Portman pales alongside Carrie Fisher in the role of the young rebel.
 It is unmistakable that Carrie Fisher's interpretation of Princess Leia always served as an ideal in all of the following characters.
 Meanwhile, the third generation of the Star Wars fan base is growing up and experiences Carrie Fisher as a young woman who was once considered a sex symbol among men.